'Chandramukhi 2' shows surprising hold amid negative word-of-mouth

 Aiming for the Rs.
 50 crore mark

-As per industry tracker Sacnilk, the P Vasu directorial earned Rs.
-4.5 crore (early estimates) on Monday.
+As per industry tracker Sacnilk, the horror comedy earned Rs.
+1.9 crore (early estimates) on Wednesday.
 Overall, it has earned Rs.
-28.95 crore in India.
-The movie also marks Kangana Ranaut's return to Tamil cinema after Thalaivii.
-The cast includes Raghava Lawrence, Vadivelu, Srushti Dange, Lakshmi Menon, and Raadhika Sarathkumar, among others.
-The project is bankrolled by Subaskaran under the Lyca Productions banner.
+32.95 crore in India.
+The film received negative reviews from critics.
+The cast includes Kangana Ranaut, Raghava Lawrence, Vadivelu, Srushti Dange, Lakshmi Menon, and Raadhika Sarathkumar, among others.
+The music is helmed by Academy Award-winning music director MM Keeravani.